MakerFaireOrlando/mfo-static-website/pages/educators.md

 * [Make Magazine](https://makezine.com/) is a publication created by [Make: Community](https://make.co/) to connect Makers with each other, with products and services, and with their partners.

 * [FamiLAB](https://familab.org/) is a provider of space, tools, and community for creative technical learning and projects.
 FamiLAB's mission is to be a community that fosters learning and creativity through hands-on projects, collaboration, and the sharing of skills & tools to improve ourselves and enrich the world around us.

-* [Factur](https://factur.org/) is a member-driven fabrication laboratory and coworking space that serves as a creative home in which people work, learn and build a community rooted in science, art and technology.
-To that end, we endeavor to Learn.
-Create.
-Share.

 * [MakerFX](http://www.makerfx.org/) is a makerspace in South Orlando that is a program of The Maker Effect Foundation.
 MakerFX is home to a diverse set of makers and tools, with projects ranging from props and cosplay to woodworking and electronics.
 We also keep the hands-on activities from Maker Faire Orlando such as the Make-a-Shirt screen printing equipment at MakerFX for year-round hands-on learning.